Skip to content

 Rules that apply to specific workflows — bundle them with the persona instead.

-Snapshot your configurations as brains so you can switch between them:
+Snapshot your configurations as brains so you can switch between them. brain save accepts the slugs directly, so you don’t have to mutate workspace state first:

 Terminal window